breadboard-ai/breadboard/packages/website/src/docs/reference/board-run-api-endpoint.md

 ## Response

-The response body is a JSON object with the port vlues of the "Output" component.
+The response body is a JSON object with the port values of the "Output" component.

 ```json
 {